iArcanic/pacific-tours-ccse-cw1-report/report.md

 return Page();
 ```

 However, in the else block, i.e. the "Book" button is clicked, a new hotel booking is made, referencing the `HotelBooking` model.
-This model takes in a unique ID, i.e. the HotelBookingId as a GUID data type, a reference to the `Hotel` that the user selected, the dates, and a reference to the current user found via the `IdentityUser`'s `UserManager` class.
+This model takes in a unique ID, i.e. the HotelBookingId as a GUID data type, a reference to the `Hotel` that the user selected, the dates, and a reference to the current user (found via the `IdentityUser`'s `UserManager` class).
 It is then added to the `HotelBookings` table in the database.
 Finally, a redirection is made to the "/Payment" page with the booking ID and type of booking (hotel, tour, or package) as a query parameter in the URL.
 This is then extracted from the payments page for further use.

 ```C#
 else